 2.6.3 Spearman coefficient

 The Spearman coefficient is one way to lessen the impact of outliers when measuring correlation.
-The idea is that the values are used only in their orderings.
+The idea is that only the orderings of the values are used, not their magnitudes.

 Definition 2.14 The Spearman coefficient of two series of equal length is the Pearson coefficient of their rank series.

-As long as y[4] is negative, it doesn’t matter what its particular value is:
+As long as y[4] is negative, so that its rank is zero, it doesn’t matter what its particular value is:

 (different data, same idea)